Visiting Lake Como for the First Time: Travel Guide + Planning Tips

 Where to stay

-Our experience: We’ve been to Lake Como a few times and stayed in three different areas during those trips (Como, Cernobbio, and Cadenabbia).
-While each was great for the purpose of that specific trip, we found that staying in the central area of the lake was the most convenient for sightseeing.
-Despite the mixed reviews, we really loved the historic Grand Hotel Cadenabbia.
-It has unparalleled rooftop views, an amazing pool, and free parking.
-(At the moment of the last update, this hotel is being renovated.
-The closest similar hotel is the Grand Hotel Tremezzo).
+Our experience: We’ve been to Lake Como several times and stayed in three different areas during those trips (Como, Cernobbio, and Cadenabbia).
+While each worked well for that specific visit, we found the central part of the lake the most convenient for sightseeing.
+On that trip, we stayed at the historic Grand Hotel Cadenabbia, which is currently closed.
+If you are looking for something similar in this area, the nearby Grand Hotel Tremezzo is a great alternative, especially if you want a classic lakefront stay with excellent facilities.

 LEARN MORE: Where to Stay at Lake Como